ethanillingsworth/README-templates/Contributing.md

 ## Contributing
-All types of contibutions are welcome for the JSave project, whether its updating the documentation, reporting issues, or simply mentioning JSave in your projects.
+All types of contibutions are welcome for the PROJECT project, whether its updating the documentation, reporting issues, or simply mentioning PROJECT in your projects.

 Remember this before contibuting, you should open an **Issue** if you don't think you can contribute and open a **Pull Request** if you have a patch for an issue.

-### Table of Contents
+Sections:
 * [Reporting Bugs](#reporting-bugs)
 * [Enchancements](#enchancements)
 * [Improve Docs](#improve-docs)